BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 As I said, there are multiple alternative formulations and proofs of von Mises conditions.
 Some use more generic notions of **auxiliary function** and **von Mises function**.

-The general necessary and sufficient conditions in the next part of this post build on top of these two notions.
-Hence, it makes sense to discuss the generalizations of von Mises conditions here.
+The general necessary and sufficient conditions in the next part of this post generalize these two notions.
+Hence, it makes sense to discuss them here.

 #### Definition 3.5: Auxiliary function